sophgo/tpu-mlir/docs/quick_start/source_en/Appx.04_bm168x_test.rst

 Note: If your device is a PCIE board, you can skip this section directly.

-The performance test only depends on the ``libsophon`` runtime environment, so after packaging models, compiled in the toolchain compilation environment, and ``model-zoo``, the performance test can be carried out in the SOC environment by ``tpu_perf``.
+The performance test only depends on the runtime environment for the TPU hardware, so after packaging models, compiled in the toolchain compilation environment, and ``model-zoo``, the performance test can be carried out in the SOC environment by ``tpu_perf``.
 However, the complete ``model-zoo`` as well as compiled output contents may not be fully copied to the SOC since the storage on the SOC device is limited.
 Here is a method to run tests on SOC devices through linux nfs remote file system mounts.

 First, install the nfs service on the toolchain environment server "host system":